 Trail Mix Update

-The 2015 Trail Mix Trail Series had 126 runners eligible to compete in the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) and the Sarah Bishop Bushwhack (Sept).
+The 2016 Trail Mix Trail Series over 160 runners eligible to compete in the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) and the Sarah Bishop Bushwhack (Sept).
 Trail Mix Results to date can be found here (will be updated shortly with Run The Farm results once final results are certified).
 One thing we can tell you for sure about the Trail Mix: If Nick Roosa wins Raven Rocks Run, he will have swept the final races of the series.
 Could be a record finish — but anything can happen!

-When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2015 were 1.)
+When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2016 were 1.)
 Dutch Desserts, 2.)
-Hummingbird Ranch, 3.)
-Pickle Licious, 4.)
-Meredith’s Breads, and 5.)
+Meredith’s Breads, 3.)
+Pickle Licious, 4.), Hummingbird Ranch, and 5.)
 Do Re Me Farms.
-The vendors were loving the run, the runners, and the energy on Sunday!
+The vendors loved having the runners there — and loved the energy on Sunday!

 Volunteers and Final Thoughts